Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Whether the land is already occupied

-• Signs of disputes or encroachment
+• Signs of dispute or encroachment

 • Road access and nearby developments